Technical Whitepaper:

 Addressing the Challenge of Secure Path Planning

-In a paper recently presented at GVSETS in the US (the Autonomy, Artificial Intelligence & Robotics Track), we address the problem of a supply vehicle that needs to find a secure path to link up with a mobile frontline unit on a fixed itinerary.
+In this highly technical paper recently presented at GVSETS in the US (the Autonomy, Artificial Intelligence & Robotics Track), we address the problem of a supply vehicle that needs to find a secure path to link up with a mobile frontline unit on a fixed itinerary.

 Introducing the Adaptive Intercepting Path Planning (AIPP) Algorithm